 Staring too hard at sights might give you away as a tourist in this city.

-While in Italy, shop at travel stores for stylish bags with reinforced anti-theft straps to outsmart purse-snatchers and pickpockets.
+While in Italy, shop at travel stores for stylish bags with reinforced anti-theft straps to outsmart purse snatchers and pickpockets.

-Endeavour to keep all your vital documents, cash, and credit cards in an inside jacket pocket.
+Endeavor to keep all your vital documents, cash, and credit cards in an inside jacket pocket.

 Also, bring a crushable string or canvas shopping bag to avoid juggling heavy packages.